 Cueva de Saturno

-It is a freshwater subterranean cave with temperatures averaging around 20˚C. You can book onto a tour that will take you to the caves and you can either snorkel or scuba dive in its refreshing waters, if you so desire.
-If you opt for scuba diving, you have the chance to dive 22 metres below the surface, giving you the best opportunity to see everything deep within the cave.
+Cueva de Saturno is a freshwater subterranean cave with temperatures averaging around 20˚C. You can book onto a tour that will take you to the caves, where you can either snorkel or scuba dive in its refreshing waters.
+If you choose to scuba dive, you have the chance to dive 22 metres below the surface, giving you the best opportunity to see everything deep within the cave.

-The cave is known for showcasing beautiful stalactites and stalagmites rock formations, as well as a variety of different fish and blind shrimps.
+The cave features beautiful stalactite and stalagmite rock formations, as well as a variety of different fish and blind shrimps.
 It is highly recommended that you visit the ‘Cave of Saturn’ whilst on holiday in Varadero.
-There aren’t many people around the world who can say they have dived 22 metres deep into a freshwater cave in Cuba.
+There aren’t many people around the world who can say they’ve dived 22 metres deep into a freshwater cave in Cuba.